A big rock that was moved in 2021.

 - Go to Computer Bookshop India for the paperback or the e-Book.

-- Go to Amazon India for the Kindle version.
+- Go to Amazon India for the Kindle version or the paperback.

 For readers in Belgium and the Netherlands: